Back To Search Results

 Anatomy and Physiology

 Four chambers comprise the heart.
-The superior two chambers are the right and left atria while the bottom two chambers are named the right and left ventricles.
+The superior 2 chambers are the right and left atria, while the bottom 2 chambers are named the right and left ventricles.
 Atrioventricular valves separate the atria and ventricles.
-There are two semilunar valves: the pulmonic valve separates the right ventricle and the pulmonary artery, while the aortic valve separates the left ventricle and the aorta (see Image.
+There are 2 semilunar valves: the pulmonic valve separates the right ventricle and the pulmonary artery.
+In contrast, the aortic valve separates the left ventricle and the aorta (see Image.
 The Aortic Valve).
 The right side of the heart pumps blood at a lower pressure into the pulmonary vasculature to be oxygenated.
 The left side of the heart pumps blood in the systemic circulation at a much higher pressure.
 Therefore, the valves on the left side of the heart are subject to higher pressures.
+During the Ross procedure, it is critical to know the anatomy of the left main coronary artery and its take-off.
+In addition, the surgeon should know the course of the left coronary artery, its proximal septal branches, and their relationship to the aortic root and the right ventricular outflow tract.
+In addition, when harvesting the pulmonary autograft, the surgeon should have an appreciation of the subpulmonary conal musculature to facilitate the dissection.
+Finally, if the left ventricular outflow tract needs enlargement (Ross Konno procedure), the surgeon must be familiar with the location of the conduction system.

 Indications

-Indications for the Ross procedure include [2][3]:
+Indications for the Ross procedure include:

 1. Aortic valve disease in children with congenital aortic stenosis (most common indication)